Northlend Tundra

 Eoincrown

-Eoincrown is a frozen city built atop an icy lake, with its skyline completely dominated by the looming Fortunii Glaciers.
-Located at the northernmost edge of the Plains of Avarice, it is the last city before the wilderness of algere beyond.
-Home to the renowned historian’s guild known as The Relius Conclave (often simply referred to as The Conclave), Eoincrown thrives under the rule of scholars and academics who collect and preserve historical artifacts.
-These collectors are a mix of treasure hunters and historians, determined to uncover and study the ancient secrets buried in the glaciers and lost in the annals of time.
+A frozen city built atop an icy lake with a skyline completely dominated by the looming Fortunii glaciers.
+It is the last city before the wilderness of Algere beyond.
+Home to the renowned historian’s guild known as The Relius Conclave.
+Eoincrown thrives under the rule of scholars and academics.
+These collectors are a mix of treasure hunters and historians, determined to uncover and study the ancient secrets buried in the glaciers and below.
+Conclave scholars direct research expeditions into the frozen glaciers, seeking knowledge of the world’s ancient past.

 Village of Tukuruk

-Tukuruk is a small, secluded village of ten or so snow-covered yurts, nestled within a round, bowl-shaped depression in the tundra.
+Tukuruk is a small, secluded village of ten or so snow-covered yurts, nestled within a bowl-shaped depression in the tundra.
 Hidden by a tall berm of packed snow, the village blends seamlessly into the endless, icy landscape.
-Only the thin pillar of smoke rising from its communal fire hints at its presence.
+Only the thin pillar of smoke rising from its communal fire hints at its presence from afar.
+One of about thirty similar settlements of the Akowari people, Tukuruk holds a unique role in their interconnected society.
+It is the village of death, mourning, and burial.
+Beneath the snowy village lies a vast, stone-carved cavern filled with statues.
+Each one a transmuted memorial to an Akowari soul.

-and placed within this sacred gallery.
-These statues, many centuries old, form an enduring record of the Akowari’s history, honoring both the deceased and those they hold in great esteem, such as allies and friends.
-Tukuruk is a place of deep reverence, where the Akowari come to grieve and reflect.
-It is considered by most of the Akowari people their most sacred site and the house of their ancestors' spirits where they may journey to when they need guidance.
+Upon death, individuals are ritually transformed into stone and placed within this sacred gallery.
+These statues, many centuries old, form an enduring record of the Akowari’s history, honoring the deceased and those they hold in great esteem.
+Tukuruk is a place of deep reverence, where the Akowari come to grieve and remember.

 Briar Hollow